LACMIP/emu/docs/_documentation/typecollection.md

 ## V. Annoate conservation issues

-{% include figure image_path="/assets/images/catalogue_conservation.png" alt="screenshot of the Conservation tab in the Catalogue module" caption="Screenshot of the Conservation tab in the Catalogue module." %}
+{% include figure image_path="/assets/images/catalogue_conservation.png" alt="screenshot of the Conservatoin tab in the Catalogue module" caption="Screenshot of the Conservation tab in the Catalogue module." %}

 If a specimen is oversized and will require a special mount for rehousing, complete the following fields on the Condition tab: